alwinshaju08/Alwin_iiitb_asic_class/README.md

   RISC-V ISA is a base integer ISA and must be present in any implemenatation along with some optional extension.
 The RISC-V has been designed to support extensive customization and specialization which can be extended  with  one  or  more  optional  instruction-set  extensions,  but  the  base  integer instructions cannot be redefine.
 The different instructions included in RISC-V are listed below.

-1. Pseudo instructions
+1. Pseudo instructions - For e.g- mv,li,ret etc
-2. Base integer instruction (RV64I, RV32I)
+2. Base integer instruction (RV64I, RV32I)-For e.g-lui,addi etc
-3. Multiply extension (RV64M)
+3. Multiply extension (RV64M) -For e.g- mulw,divw etc
-4. Single and double floating point instruction (RV64F, RV64D)
+4. Single and double floating point instruction (RV64F, RV64D) -For e.g- flw,fadd etc
 5. Application binary instruction
 6. Memory allocation and stack pointer

 The detail of the RISC-V instructions set manual can be found [here](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf).